MP Estate Planning UK

 Intestacy Laws in the UK

-• If there is a surviving spouse or civil partner, they are usually entitled to a significant portion of the estate.
+• If there is a surviving spouse or civil partner and no children, the spouse inherits the entire estate.

-Here’s a simplified overview of how assets might be distributed under intestacy rules:
+Here’s a simplified overview of how assets are distributed under the intestacy rules:

 Surviving RelativesDistribution of Estate